awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-### Example 3: Allow a User to Use a Specific SSM Document to Run Commands on Specific Instances<a name="identity-based-policies-example-3"></a>
+### Example 3: Allow a user to use a specific SSM document to run commands on specific instances<a name="identity-based-policies-example-3"></a>

  The following example IAM policy allows a user to do the following\.
 + List Systems Manager documents and document versions\.